71emj/compare/README.md

   .toAllOther("nothing here")
   .Ended((debug, result) => console.log(result)); // "case 1 is true"

-// the above can be break down to an even more concise structure by passing expressions as variables
+// the above can be broken down to an even more concise structure by passing expressions as variables
 // this pattern will effectively separate the evaluation process from definition (unlike switch or nested if/else) const expressions = {
   "one": "num1 < num2",